DataDog/hiring-engineers/answers.md

 >Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-My check will be called randomNumberCheck.
+My Check will be called randomNumberCheck.
 I need to create two files named exactly the same :

 `/etc/dd-agent/conf.d/randomNumberCheck.yaml`
 ```yaml